8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Learn more: CEREC® technology for dental crowns.

-A dental crown is a tooth-shaped cap that covers a tooth that is decayed, cracked, or otherwise damaged.
+A dental crown is a tooth-shaped cap that covers a decayed, cracked, or otherwise damaged tooth.
 A crown completely covers a tooth above the gum line.
-This is in contrast to a dental veneer, which only covers a tooth’s front surface and needs natural tooth structure to support it.
+A veneers only covers a tooth’s front surface and needs natural tooth structure to support it.

-Therefore, if a tooth is missing a significant amount of structure above the gum line, a crown would be the restoration of choice.
+We recommend crowns if you have a tooth is missing a significant amount of structure above the gum line.
 Dental crowns are also commonly used to support a tooth that has had a root canal.
-A dental crown can help support the structure of the tooth after a root canal which can weaken the structure of the tooth.
+A dental crown can help support the tooth’s structure after a root canal, which can weaken the tooth.

 We also use dental crowns in cosmetic dentistry treatments to improve the appearance of teeth that are misshapen, misaligned, or discolored.
 Dental crowns can close gaps in teeth and create a more aesthetic smile.
 Crowns also strengthen damaged teeth, allowing them to function normally again.